brunohmagro/challange-card-ignite/README.md

 git clone git@github.com:brunohmagro/challange-cart-ignite.git
 # or use the download option.

-# Enter the folder with
+# Enter in the folder with
 cd challange-cart-ignite

 # Install the dependencies